ukraine-sdg/site/_pages/faq.md

 ## Can other countries copy this website?
 Yes.
 See the [Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) for technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

-## How accessible is this website?
+## What disaggregations are available?
 Open SDG aims to be as accessible and usable as possible for every user and works towards meeting AA level of [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).

 ## What browsers can I use to check out this website?